Winifred Annie Valentine

 Winifred Annie Valentine (1886-1968) was a New Zealand teacher and educationalist.
-She was born in Hawksbury, Otago, New Zealand in 1886.
+She was born in Waikouaiti, then also known as Hawksbury, Otago, New Zealand in 1886.
 Winifred completed her teacher training in Dunedin.
 In 1921 she travelled to Canada under a reciprocal arrangement with the Canadian Educational Authority.
 She was a fighter for the rights to an education for children with special educational needs.
 She died in Wellington on 6 August 1968.